Creating a winning corporate culture: lessons from the greatest leaders

-He incorporated the vanquished rank-and-file soldiers into his army, and “established himself as an equal-opportunity employer, the guy whose team you wanted to be on”.
+He incorporated the vanquished rank-and-file soldiers into his army, and “established himself as an equal opportunity employer, the guy whose team you wanted to be on”.
 He also encouraged intermarriage to integrate the tribes.

 Design your own culture

-There is no one- size-fit-all approach to creating culture.
-Culture must fit a purpose, a mission, a strategy and a business model.
+There is no one-size-fit-all approach to creating culture.
+Culture must fit a purpose, a mission, a strategy, and a business model.
 Also, it isn’t static: it must evolve with time to help a company face new challenges.
 “All cultures are aspirational.”

 Horowitz encourages his readers to be themselves.
 “A key to leadership: you must be yourself.
 If you try to be someone else, not only will you be unable to lead, but you’ll be ashamed to have people emulate you.”
 His advice brings to mind a famous quote often attributed to Oscar Wilde: “be yourself, everyone else is already taken”.

-Each culture must reflect who the founders are, and be designed that way.
-But each culture will also come in different flavours.
+Each culture must reflect who the founders are, and are designed that way.
+But each culture will also come in different flavors.
 Depending on their mission, different groups may develop different subcultures.
 For example, sales and engineering teams often have different subcultures within companies.
 “When you ask an engineer a question, her instinct is to answer it with great precision.
 When you ask a salesperson a question, she’ll try to figure out the question behind the question.”